steltenpower/tabs-as-sheets/README.md

 And in settings uncheck "Ctrl+Tab cycles through tabs in recently used order"

+Maybe auto-generate an extra sheet for every sheet with a new show-referrer-big.io?url=......

+Auto-generate a quick&dirty Powerpoint, as second best.

 Many browsers have functionality to save all open browsertabs in a bookmark folder and in some browsers you can then select all bookmarks there and copy the URLs at once.

 Use tab title for numbering?